The Grim Adventures of Billy & Mandy (video game): Development and release

 On February 15, 2005, Midway announced a licensing deal with Cartoon Network to develop games based on three of their properties.
-Games to be developed under this deal included Ed, Edd n Eddy: The Mis-Edventures, The Grim Adventures of Billy & Mandy, and a Dexter's Laboratory game which was later cancelled during development.
+Games to be developed under this deal included The Grim Adventures of Billy & Mandy, Ed, Edd n Eddy: The Mis-Edventures, and a Dexter's Laboratory game which was later cancelled during development.
 The voice cast of the TV series reprise their respective roles for the game with the exception of Jack O'Lantern, who is voiced by Maurice LaMarche in place of his original actor Wayne Knight.
 "Weird Al" Yankovic, who previously portrayed the Squidhat in the series, voices the in-game announcer.
 The game's soundtrack was composed by Gregory Hinde and Drew Neumann, the composers for the animated series, and includes two songs originally written for episodes of the show: "Darkness" by SPF 1000 ("Battle of the Bands") and "Brains!" by Voltaire ("Little Rock of Horrors").

 The GameCube and PlayStation 2 versions were released in September 2006, followed by the Game Boy Advance version in October and the Wii version in November as a launch title for the system.
 The Wii version would be the only one released outside of the United States, releasing in Europe and Australia in March 2007.
 A Microsoft Windows version was initially planned, but was cancelled during development for unknown reasons.
 The PlayStation 2 version came packaged with a bonus DVD containing the season one episode "Little Rock of Horrors" and behind-the-scenes footage featuring series creator Maxwell Atoms and actors Greg Eagles, Richard Steven Horvitz, and Grey DeLisle.